[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 1-1.
 The Crucial Difference Between Mass-Produced, High-End, and Vintage Models

-The difference between mass-produced, high-end, and vintage models lies not merely in price, but in the “musical integrity and individual character” born from “design, materials, finish, and individual variation.”
+The difference between mass-produced, high-end, and vintage models lies not merely in price, but in the “level of craftsmanship and individual character” resulting from differences in “design, materials, finish, and individual variations.”

-First, mass-produced instruments are designed with an emphasis on consistent quality and cost-effectiveness.
-Because they are supplied with uniform quality, there is little variation between individual units, and their appeal lies in their ease of use and high reproducibility.
+First, mass-produced models are designed with a focus on consistent quality and cost-effectiveness.
+Because they are supplied with uniform quality, there is little variation between individual instruments, and their appeal lies in their ease of use and high reproducibility.
 Thanks to modern manufacturing technology, they are also highly precise and offer more than sufficient performance for practical use.

-On the other hand, high-end models are built with meticulously selected woods and hand-crafted assembly, with every detail meticulously crafted.
-Everything from the neck finish and fret treatment to the thickness of the lacquer affects the sound and playability, and the accumulation of these details manifests as excellent responsiveness and a rich tone.
+High-end models, on the other hand, are built with meticulously selected woods and hand-crafted assembly, with every detail meticulously crafted.
+Everything from the neck finish and fret treatment to the thickness of the lacquer affects the sound and playability; the cumulative result manifests as excellent responsiveness and a rich tone.

 Vintage models, meanwhile, possess a unique resonance and atmosphere that can only be achieved through the natural aging of the wood—as it dries and stabilizes over time—and years of play.
-Furthermore, many of these instruments are crafted from high-quality woods that are difficult to obtain today, making the appeal of these materials a significant part of their value.
-Combined with the manufacturing conditions of the era, each instrument exhibits significant individual variation, contributing to its one-of-a-kind presence.
+Furthermore, many of these instruments are crafted from high-quality woods that are difficult to source today, making the appeal of these materials a significant part of their value.
+Combined with the manufacturing conditions of the era, each instrument exhibits significant individual variation, resulting in a truly one-of-a-kind presence.

 1-2.
 Distinguishing Between Passive and Active, and Between Classic and Unique